ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 ## A Classic Implementation

-Here's a classic implementatiion to add a `WeatherForecast` record:
+To demonstrate what I mean by "verbose", here's a classic implementation to add a `WeatherForecast` record.

 `AddWeatherForecastCommand` is the request :